mgalbright/Bokeh-examples/2_InteractiveApp/README.md

 Reusable examples of Bokeh webapps.

-**1_AppTemplate** contains a reusable template for an interactive webapp made with Bokeh.
+The folder *1_AppTemplate* contains a reusable template for an interactive webapp made with Bokeh.
 It is meant to be easily modified to build your own custom web app.

-As an example, in **2_GraphEconData** I used the template to quickly build a webapp to graph US economic data from the Federal Reserve.
+As an example, in *2_GraphEconData* I used the template to quickly build a web app to graph US economic data from the Federal Reserve.

-To run the example in **1_AppTemplate**, open a terminal to this folder and run
+To run the example in *1_AppTemplate*, open a terminal to this folder and run
 ```bash
 bokeh serve --show 1_AppTemplate/
 ```